Pettis Norman

-Pettis Burch Norman is a former professional American football tight end in the National Football League for the Dallas Cowboys and the San Diego Chargers.
-He played college football at Johnson C. Smith University.
+Pettis Burch Norman (January 4, 1939 – July 7, 2025) was an American professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys and the San Diego Chargers.
+He played college football for the Johnson C. Smith Golden Bulls.

-Early years
+Early life

-Norman was born in Lincolnton, Georgia on January 4, 1939 to Fessor and Elease "Eloise" Norman (née Booker) as the youngest of ten children.
+Norman was born in Lincolnton, Georgia, on January 4, 1939, to Fessor and Elease "Eloise" Norman (née Booker) as the youngest of ten children.
 He was ten years old when his father died, and his family moved to Charlotte, North Carolina.
 He attended Biddlesville Elementary School, Northwest Junior High, and West Charlotte High School, where he made the team in his junior season and became a standout starter in his final year.
-He enlisted in the Air Force but was granted a release before attending boot camp due to a football scholarship offer from Johnson C. Smith University, a Historically Black University, by then coach Eddie McGirt, without ever having seen him play.
+He enlisted in the Air Force but was granted a release before attending boot camp due to a football scholarship offer from Johnson C. Smith University, a historically Black university, by then coach Eddie McGirt, without ever having seen him play.

 He was named the starter and team MVP at split end as a freshman.
 He was a two-way player and became a two-time All-CIAA selection.
 As a senior he had a game with 5 receptions for 133 yards, 2 touchdowns and was credited with 14 tackles.
 Norman also lettered in track and field, once posting a 9.7 seconds 100-yard dash.